victor-enogwe/djamoapp-interview-swe-01/thirdpartymock/README.md

 }
 ```

+Roughly 10% of the time, this endpoint will time out and an HTTP 504 error will be returned.
+Half of these timed out requests will actually go through, after a while (30s to 120s).

 ### GET /transaction/:id

 You can retrieve the data of a specific transaction with this endpoint.
 If no transaction is matching that ID, an HTTP 404 error is returned.